Maidstone Grammar School

 Parents/students will need to prove entitlement.
 This will be in the form of appropriate supporting documentation from the relevant Government Departments such as:

-- for students who are in the care or a care leaver written confirmation of their current or previous looked after status from the relevant local authority - this is the local authority that looks after the student or provides their leaving care services.
+· for students who are in care or a care leaver, written confirmation of their current or previous looked-after status from the relevant local authority - this is the local authority that looks after the student or provides their leaving care services.
 The evidence could be a letter or an email but must be clearly from the local authority;

 The school may apply to the Student Bursary Support Service (SBSS) for funding for bursaries for vulnerable groups whenever they identify and verify new students who meet the criteria.
 The SBSS will undertake checks for applications in this Category.